 - Please note that you will also need to apply for entry to Sint Maarten on your return flight, although no additional testing is required.

-- Before boarding, you will have to show proof that you respect St Barths’s entry requirements (i.e., either a negative rt-PCR test within 72 hours before arrival or a negative Antigen test within 48 hours before arrival).
+- Before boarding, you will have to show proof that you respect St Barths’s entry requirements (i.e., a negative rt-PCR test within 72 hours + compelling reason to be traveling).
 See above our paragraph about St Barths requirements for more details.

 What if you are connecting to St Barths (SBH) via San Juan / Puerto Rico (SJU)?